Health, Welfare and Safeguarding

 Collection from School At the End of the Day

 If someone other than the child's parent or guardian is to collect them, please make sure we know.
-This can be a phone call or email to the school office, informing your child's class teacher or by completing the book in Class 1.
+This can be a phone call or email to the school office.
 Children will not be able to leave with someone that we don't know or expect!
 Please inform us if older children are given permission to walk home by themselves.

 If no parent or guardian arrives to collect a child we have a procedure we are required to follow which includes contacting parents and taking care of the child.
 Often friends may offer to help and look after the child, but we are unable to allow the children to leave with other adults unless the child's parent or guardian gives permission.